100 Journal prompts for women to Awaken Your Creativity

 • What does my ideal morning routine look like?

-• What does creativity mean to me?
+• What does Creativity mean to me?

 • What activity makes me feel most alive?